10 to Midnight: Plot

 Warren Stacey is a young office equipment repairman who kills women after they reject his sexual advances.
 His attempts at flirting are always seen as creepy by women, resulting in frequent rejections.
-One night, Stacey attends a showing of Butch Cassidy and the Sundance Kid at a theatre and deliberately accosts the women sitting next to him, so they will recall him.
-As the movie plays, he heads for the theatre's bathroom, strips naked, puts on gloves and slips out through a window.
+One night, Stacey attends a showing of Butch Cassidy and the Sundance Kid at a theatre and deliberately accosts the women sitting next to him so that they will remember him.
+As the movie plays, he heads for the theatre's bathroom and slips out through a window.
 He tracks Betty, a co-worker who had rejected his advances, down to a wooded area, and observes her having sex with her boyfriend in the back of a van.
-He ambushes the couple, kills the boyfriend and chases her into the forest, eventually catching up to her and stabbing her to death.
+He strips naked, puts on gloves and ambushes the couple, kills the boyfriend and chases her into the forest, eventually catching up to her and stabbing her to death.
 Afterwards, he returns to the theatre and exits with the other attendees, giving him a solid alibi.

 Detective Leo Kessler and his partner Paul McAnn are investigating the murders.
 Kessler is a seasoned veteran of the force, while McAnn is considerably younger.
 Meanwhile, Laurie Kessler, a nursing student, is struggling to reconcile her relationship with Leo, her father.

 Stacey attends Betty's funeral and hears her father mention to Kessler, a family friend, that Betty kept a diary about her encounters with other men.
 Fearing he might be mentioned in the diary, Stacey searches Betty's bedroom in her apartment, but is interrupted when Karen Smalley, Betty's roommate and co-worker, returns from the funeral.
 Stacey stabs her to death in the kitchen and resumes searching for the diary, only to find it missing; Kessler had already acquired it from Karen during his questioning.